Ricardo-Mouta/minERVa/README.md

   path to the input file(s) containing the genomes to be mined in .FASTA format.
 It is possible to input multiple genomes as a single concatenated file or in different files by specifying each path separated by a space.

   -dbready, -ready
-  Signals that the file provided by the genome argument is already a database for the BLAST+ program
+  signals that the file provided by the genome argument is already a database for the BLAST+ program

   -query QUERY [QUERY ...], -q QUERY [QUERY ...] path to the input file containing the LTR sequence to be used as query in BLAST searches.